microsoft/qsharp/katas/content/deutsch_algo/implement_algo/solution.md

 2. Apply the $H$ gate to the qubit.
 3. Apply the oracle.
 The syntax for applying the oracle is the same as for applying any other gate or operation.
 4. Apply the $H$ gate to the qubit again.
-5. Measure the qubit: if the measurement result is `Zero`, the function is constant, otherwise it is balanced.
+5. Measure the qubit: if the measurement result is `Zero`, the function is constant, otherwise it is variable.
 Since we need to return `true` if the function is constant, we can just return the result of comparing the measurement result with `Zero`.

 @[solution]({